-Please refer to the BS checklist for required prerequisites and core courses.
+Please refer to the BS Checklist or required prerequisites and core courses.

 Students plan their concentration in consultation with the director of undergraduate studies and the student’s adviser.
 A concentration is defined as six courses that provide depth in a problem or issue of interest, as well as disciplinary expertise.
 The concentration must contain 3 SC designated courses approved by the director of undergraduate studies.
 One course must be an advanced seminar (200 level or above) that exposes students to primary literature, extensive writing requirements and experience with research methods.
 The final two courses in the concentration are electives, and are meant to provide interdisciplinary context to the concentration.